-Following the release of the posted article, a writer made the sharp observation cited below on the origin of the symbol.
+Following the Press Release from the Bodleian, a writer made the sharp observation cited below on the origin of the symbol.
 [I forget his name; drop me a note if you recognize this piece.]

 ‘The concept of zero seems intuitive, but that’s because we’re already familiar with it.
 There’s a big conceptual leap between saying ‘there are no apples on this tree’ to saying ‘this tree has zero apples on it.’

 Both ‘No Apples’ and ‘Zero Apples’ are conceptual extracts, neither being Shūnyam [True Nothing].
 But the above is a helpful distinction and it can be made more visible.